MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-messaging-data-analytics-content.md

 1. Applications publish commands to the vehicle over an Event Hubs instance.
 These commands require  processing, workflow control, and authorization using the relevant *workflow logic*.
 1. Status messages that require processing are routed to the **workflow logic** for processing.
-1. When the command is complete, the workflow logic will forward the notification to the corresponding event hub in the application scale unit for consumption by the application.
+1. When the command is complete, the workflow logic forwards the notification to the corresponding event hub in the application scale unit for consumption by the application.
 1. The application consumes events from the associated event hub.

+#### Event Grid custom domain names

+The Event Grid namespace has an automatically assigned HTTP hostname.
+Use [custom domain names](/azure/event-grid/custom-domains-namespaces) to simplify device configuration and migration scenarios.

 ### Components